Mariatta/mariatta.github.io/content/posts/python-core-sprint-2024-day-5.md

 when are the regional Python conferences happening, go check out the [Python conferences](https://github.com/python-organizers/conferences)
 GitHub repo.

-Thank you to my GitHub sponsors.
-As a self-employed independent consultant, I can't bill my client for time away at the sprint.
+Thank you to my [GitHub sponsors](https://github.com/sponsors/Mariatta/) As a self-employed independent consultant, I can't bill my client for time away at the sprint.
 Having GitHub sponsors helps me afford taking the take time off to do things like this.
 I really appreciate your continued support.
+If you're not yet a sponsor, [why not start now]https://github.com/sponsors/Mariatta/)?

 The sprint has always been a great experience for me.
 I came thinking that I'd just be working on some docs, but I left with learning a lot more, and feeling inspired with ideas of how to improve Python.
 I really wish I could have more time to